GoogleChrome/kino/src/api/03-user-experience/09-google-cast.md

 ## Captions and subtitles

 Media can contain additional [tracks of different types].
-You can use text tracks to provide captions or subitles for your videos.
+You can use text tracks to provide captions or subtitles for your videos.

 ```js
 const mediaInfo = new chrome.cast.media.MediaInfo(